csc-training/geocomputing/python/focal_mean/README.md

 Array jobs are useful when same code is executed many times for different datasets or with different parameters.
 In GIS context a typical use would be to run some model on study area split into multiple files where output from one file doesn't have an impact on result of an other area.
 In this example we can use the script from previous exercies without any further modifications to blur several images at the same time.

 ## Using arrayjobs to smooth multiple files
 Because we supplied the input filename as an argument to our python script we can easily construct an arrayjob file to process multiple files at the same time.
-We give list of files to be processed as parameter to the array job file and when we submit the arrayjob a new job is submitted for each file in the file list.
+We give list of files to be processed as parameter to the array job file and when we submit the arrayjob a new job is submitted for each file in the file list (mapsheets.txt).

 `--array` parameter is used to tell how many jobs we want to start.
 Value 1-2 in this case means we will have `$SULRM_ARRAY_TASK_ID` variable running from 1 to 2, which means we will use sed to read first two lines from our input file list and start jobs for those files.
 If we want to process all files in the file list we should set `--array=1-<number of lines>`